Boss Jimmy Thelin proud of spirit as Aberdeen secure comeback 2-2 draw with Celtic in top-two clash

 Ester Sokler and Duk replaced Clarkson and Nisbet at the start of the second half and the pay-off came five minutes later when Sokler raced on to a perfect pass from Jamie McGrath.

-It had too much pace for Liam Scales, and the striker finished beyond Kasper Schmeichel – what a response and just what was needed.
+It had too much pace for Liam Scales, and the striker finished beyond Kasper Schmeichel – what a response and it was just what was needed.

 On the hour, Aberdeen were sensationally all-square.